 Active in USA Field Hockey, Andreatta had been a head coach in the Futures program for fifteen years before assuming USA Field Hockey’s Regional Development Manager for New York in 2011.
 In this role, Andreatta runs the USA Field Hockey Futures program in New York, managing all of the training sites, organizing the annual Regional Futures Tournament and assisting with the development of youth field hockey throughout the state.

-Andreatta continues to coach within the USA Field Hockey Futures program and has coached teams at the National Futures Championships in both Virginia Beach and at Spooky Nook over the years, as well as the Junior Olympics and other events.
-Andreatta has also served as a selector for USA Field Hockey events, both at the regional and national level, and holds a Level II coaching accreditation through USA Field Hockey.
-Andreatta has directed the University of Rochester field hockey camp for the past ten years and has coached at camps and clinics throughout the country.
+Andreatta continues to coach within the USA Field Hockey Futures program and has coached teams at the National Futures Championships as well as the Junior Olympics and other events.
+Andreatta has also served as a selector for USA Field Hockey, both at the regional and national level, and holds a Level II coaching accreditation through USA Field Hockey.
+Andreatta has directed the University of Rochester field hockey camp for the past twelve years and has coached at camps and clinics throughout the country.

 She and her husband, David, reside in Fairport, New York, with their two sons.